kenyafernandes/kenyafernandes.github.io/_pages/nativebees.md

       <div class="nb-bee-card-body">
         <span class="nb-bee-card-name">Masked bee</span>
         <span class="nb-bee-card-sciname">Hylaeus nubilosus</span>
-        <p class="nb-bee-card-fact">Wasp-like and nearly hairless — it carries pollen internally and deposits it in its nest.</p>
+        <p class="nb-bee-card-fact">Wasp-like and nearly hairless.
+No fur, no pollen baskets — masked bees swallow pollen to carry it home in their stomach and regurgitate it into their nest cells.</p>
         <span class="nb-bee-card-credit">Photo: sockrosma on iNaturalist</span>
       </div>
     </div>